Vall360/BD_ML_project/Fake News Classifier/README.md

 pip install -r requirements.txt
 ```

 Then run `trainer.py` to train the model.
-The script performs a small hyperparameter search using the Hugging Face `Trainer` and stores the best model together with logs and plots in `Results/`.
+The script tokenizes the dataset in parallel using all available CPU cores and runs a short hyperparameter search (two trials) with the Hugging Face `Trainer`.
+The best model together with logs and plots will be stored in `Results/`.

 ```bash
 python trainer.py